What is Chlorine?

 what is chlorine

 This very useful element belongs to a group of 5 elements called halogens which is made up of chlorine, fluorine, bromine, iodine and astatine.
 The word halogen is derived from the Greek roots Hal (Salt) and Gen (To produce).
-All of these chemicals produce salt with similar properties and the most common is sodium chloride (NaCl) or common table salt.
+All of these chemicals produce salt with similar properties and the most common is sodium chloride (NaCl) or salt.

-salt water pool maintenance guide
+the complete guide to salt water pool maintenance

 How Chlorine Keeps Swimming Pools Clean